The scratch org recognised as a source-driven and disposable deployment of Salesforce code and metadata made for developers and automation.

 You have options to view and delete your scratch orgs and their associated requests got from the Dev Hub.

-Active Scratch Orgs in Dev Hub represent the scratch orgs that are currently in use.
+Active Scratch Orgs in Dev Hub represents the scratch orgs that are currently in use.

 - Have access to or get into Dev Hub org as the System Administrator or as a user with the Salesforce DX permissions.